kubevela/kubevela/README.md

 ## Features

-- **Zero-restriction platform** - design and express platform capabilities with [CUE](https://cuelang.org/) or [Helm](https://helm.sh) per needs of your application, and let Kubernetes controller guarantee the deployment determinism.
+- **Zero-restriction platform** - design and express platform capabilities with CUE and Helm per needs of your application, and let Kubernetes controller guarantee the deployment determinism.
 GUI forms are automatically generated for capabilities so even your dashboard are fully extensible.
 - **Generic progressive rollout framework** - built-in rollout framework and strategies to upgrade your microservice regardless of its workload type (e.g. stateless, stateful, or even custom operators etc).
 - **Multi-cluster multi-revision application deployment** - built-in model to deploy or rollout your apps across hybrid infrastructures, with Service Mesh for traffic shifting.
 - **Simple and native** - KubeVela is a just simple Kubernetes custom controller, all its capabilities are defined as [Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) so they naturally work with any CI/CD or GitOps tools which work with Kubernetes.